Jared Colinger

-Jared Colinger is a songwriter and musician based in Tennessee.
+Jared Michael Colinger is a songwriter and musician based in Tennessee.
 He has recorded with Frank Lenz, Josh Dooley (of Map), Jason Martin (of Starflyer 59), Ronnie Martin (of Joy Electric), Mike Perez, Laurel Dye, Alwyn Wright, Ina Veli, Brianna Brandy, and Ginger Murphy.
 Originally in Eastern Tennessee he moved to the west coast in early 2007 to tour more and continue his recording.
 From 2004 through 2007 he was marketed, distributed and managed by ALLALOM Music.

 He announced on his Myspace in January 2008 that he was moving back to Tennessee and has broken ties with ALLALOM Music to pursue things independently.
 A year later in early 2009, Colinger adopted the collective band name, The Enigmatic Foe, after one of his songs.